Aliases for LEF1 Gene

 GeneCards Summary for LEF1 Gene

 LEF1 (Lymphoid Enhancer Binding Factor 1) is a Protein Coding gene.
-Diseases associated with LEF1 include Colorectal Cancer and Severe Congenital Neutropenia.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Diseases associated with LEF1 include Severe Congenital Neutropenia and Colorectal Cancer.
+Among its related pathways are Gastric cancer and Deactivation of the beta-catenin transactivating complex.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot for LEF1 Gene